-- Levels of Care-Varying degrees of care, which are based on a resident's health status.
-Typical levels of care include independent living units, assisted living units, nursing care units, and special care units.
+- Level(s) of Care-Varying degrees of care based on a contractual resident's or member's health status.
+Typical levels of care include independent living, assisted living, nursing care, and memory care.
 The levels of care may be dictated by state licensure.
-A transfer to a different level of care need not involve a transfer to a different type of living unit.
 (ASOP No. 3) - Leverage-A measure of the relative amount of risk to which capital is exposed, typically expressed as the ratio of an exposure measure (such as premium or liabilities) to the capital amount.
-(ASOP No. 30) - Liability-Any commitment by, or requirement of, an insurer that can reduce revenue or generate disbursement cash flows.
-(ASOP Nos.
-7 and 22) - Life Care Community (LCC)-A CCRC in which nursing care is provided for life without increasing the periodic fee on account of a change in health.
-(ASOP No. 3)

-- Life Expectancy (LE)-The expected future lifetime of an insured.
+(ASOP No. 30) - Liability-[1] Any commitment by, or requirement of, an insurer that can reduce revenue or generate disbursement cash flows.
+(ASOP No. 7); [2] Any commitment by, or requirement of, an insurer that can reduce revenue cash flows or generate disbursement cash flows.
+(ASOP No. 22) - Life Expectancy (LE)-The expected future lifetime of an insured.
 Two primary types of life expectancies, mean and median, are reported by LE providers in the life settlements market.
 (ASOP No. 48) - Life Expectancy Provider (LE Provider)-An entity that applies medical underwriting analysis to determine a mortality assumption or life expectancy.
 (ASOP No. 48) - Life Settlement-The life insurance policy or policies sold to an investor.
 The term "life settlement" includes viatical and other life settlements.
 Generally, a viatical life settlement is any life settlement where the insured has a life expectancy of less than two to three years depending on state regulation.
 (ASOP No. 48) - Living Unit-The various living quarters of a CCRC, including independent living units and health center units.
 (ASOP No. 3) - Lock-in-A requirement to continue using original basis assumptions (as set at issue, acquisition, or prior redetermination due to a premium deficiency).
 (ASOP No. 10) - Long-Range Period-A period long enough to discern the general pattern and level of future costs.
 For some Programs this means a period long enough to cover the future lifetime of essentially all Program participants as of the valuation date.
 (ASOP No. 32) - Long-Term Care (LTC)-A wide range of health and social services, which may include adult day care, custodial care, home care, hospice care, intermediate care, respite care, and skilled nursing care, but generally not care in a hospital.
 (ASOP No. 18) - Long-Term Care Insurance Plan-A policy, contract, or arrangement providing LTC benefits, either on a stand-alone basis or as part of a plan that provides other benefits as well (except where the LTC benefits are an immaterial feature).
 The plan will usually describe requirements for benefit eligibility, covered services, benefit amount, benefit payment duration, maximum benefit amount, and other coverage features.
-(ASOP No. 18) - Long-Term Product-A health benefit that provides medical or disability benefits for an extended period of time.
+(ASOP No. 18)

+- Long-Term Product-A health benefit that provides medical or disability benefits for an extended period of time.
 Some examples are cancer, long-term care, and long-term disability policies.
 The plan's benefits may not begin for several years after policy purchase and claims usually extend beyond the valuation date.
 (ASOP No. 5 and 42). - Loss-The cost that is associated with an event that has taken place and that is subject to coverage.
 It is also known as "claim amount."
 The term "loss" may include loss adjustment expenses as appropriate (ASOP No. 36) - Loss Adjustment Expenses (LAE)-[1] All expenses incurred in investigating and settling claims.
 (ASOP No. 29); [2] The costs of administering, determining coverage for, settling, or defending claims even if it is ultimately determined that the claim is invalid.
 It is also known as "claim adjustment expense."
 (ASOP No. 36)